Article

 Begin with a comprehensive review of your payroll, benefits, and HR operations to look for inefficiencies.
 Consider how the PEO could help you streamline these processes and save costs.

-Think about your long-term goals as well as your short-term requirements.
+Consider both your long-term goals and your short-term needs.
 A great provider should be able to adapt its services as your organization expands and its needs evolve.

 2. Research PEOs with Ohio expertise

-Prioritize PEOs with a strong presence in Ohio and a history of success with similar companies.
-Case studies and testimonials can tell you about the quality of each provider’s service and give you an idea of how they handle issues.
+Prioritize PEOs with a strong presence in Ohio and a proven track record of success with similar companies.
+Case studies and testimonials can provide insight into the quality of each provider’s service and offer an indication of how they handle issues.

-Additionally, check all PEOs are registered in the state of Ohio as this shows they’re legitimate and meet the required standards to support your operations.
+Additionally, check that all PEOs are registered in the state of Ohio, as this shows they’re legitimate and meet the required standards to support your operations.

 3. Evaluate the range of services and quality of benefits

-Explore the services provided by each PEO to check whether they align with your specific needs and goals.
+Explore the services offered by each PEO to determine if they align with your specific needs and goals.
 Benefits are a key focus area—the provider should be able to guarantee comprehensive packages at a competitive rate.

 Also, assess how easily the PEO can tailor its services to your unique setup.
 For example, consider how easily you can customize their HR and payroll tools to your processes and incorporate them into your operations.